 New Skoda Fabia interior

 Expect the next-gen Fabia to be a fair bit more spacious this time around, too.
-The new car is around 11cm longer and 5cm wider than the old car, and the distance between its front and rear wheels has grown by more than 9cm.
+The new car is around 11cm longer and 5cm wider than the old car, and the car’s wheelbase (the distance between the front and rear wheels) has also grown by more than 9cm.
 All of this means the upcoming Fabia will be a fair bit roomier inside for passengers than the car it replaces.

 New Skoda Fabia engines

 The entry-level engine for the new Skoda Fabia is a 1.0-litre three-cylinder petrol unit that produces 65hp, although you can get a more powerful version of the same engine with 80hp.

 A more powerful 1.0-litre petrol engine with 95hp and 110hp will also be available, and top-of-the-range models will come with a 150hp 1.5-litre petrol engine.

 Pick a Skoda Fabia with an engine that produces up to 95hp and your car will come with a five-speed manual gearbox as standard.
 Versions with the 110hp engine come with a six-speed manual gearbox as standard, but you can pay extra to upgrade to a seven-speed automatic gearbox if you prefer.
 This automatic ‘box comes as standard in Skoda Fabias fitted with the 150hp 1.5-litre petrol engine.

 Skoda claims Fabias fitted with 65, 80, 95 and 110hp engines will return around 55mpg, while 150hp models can manage around 50mpg.